SixSq/old.sixsq.github.com/_terms/legal-privacy-policy.md

 ---

 If you want us to delete all the private information we have collected from you, please send us an email at: [support@sixsq.com](mailto:support@sixsq.com?subject=Delete my personal information).
 All you private information will be deleted from our services within 7 days.

+This will include us requesting that your data be also deleted from third party services (see Section 2 above).